 If you love gnomes, you’re about to fall in love with this adorable Felt Gnome Plushie.
 There’s no denying that this gnome craft is one that creates a fun and snuggly little guy.
 Just in time for the holidays, too!

 There’s no denying the cuteness of this Felt Gnome Plushie.
 Just look at all the varying options of how you can easily create one!

-What I love most about this simple needlecraft is that it’s simple and makes a great holiday decoration
+What I love most about this simple needlecraft is that it’s simple and makes a great holiday decoration.

-as well.
 This is one holiday craft that we can easily make together as a family or whip up in no time at all to gift to our family and friends.

 Giving the gift of homemade is always a great idea!
 The bonus of it being a gnome just makes it extra special!

 What I love about these little gnomes, is that they make excellent DIY Christmas Ornaments too.

 This post may contain affiliate links.
 This means, if you click a link and make a purchase, we may earn a commission at no cost to you.
 You can read our full disclosure here.

 - Felt fabric